elliothutchinson/elliothutchinson.github.io/web/portfolio/content/pages/cv.md

 ##### Projects

 ###### Back-to-School K-12 Teacher Lists
-Built service to retrieve back-to-school teacher lists with system to sign up and notify customers when schools release teacher lists with scheduler to check availability with support for fallback products and send list of product info and pricing to SOAP email service in Java, Spring, SQL Server, Couchbase, JUnit.
+Built service to retrieve back-to-school teacher lists with system to sign up and notify customers when schools release teacher lists with scheduler to check availability with support for fallback products and send list of product info and pricing to SOAP email service and API for prior year list in Java, Spring, SQL Server, Couchbase, JUnit.

 ###### Product Search
 Migrated legacy search functionality from monolithic Endeca-based system to new microservice integrating with Bloomreach search engine written in Go.